 Types of Content Used in Content Marketing

 When it comes to content marketing strategies, marketers have access to various types of content that serve distinct purposes.
 From blog posts and videos to infographics and whitepapers, each type has its own role in demand generation and customer retention.
-By creating quality content in smaller chunks and then distributing it across social media networks like Twitter, Facebook, LinkedIn, or Pinterest, business owners can effectively increase brand awareness and reach potential customers.
+By creating quality content in smaller chunks and then distributing it across social media networks like Threads, Facebook, or LinkedIn, business owners can effectively increase brand awareness and reach potential customers.

 The idea is always to drive the social traffic back towards your heavy-hitter content pieces and use content to further the relationship you began on social platforms.